 For now I’d invite you to open your Bible to 1 Timothy chapter 2.
 1 Timothy chapter 2.
-We’re going to be looking together in the next few weeks at verses 9 through 15, 1 Timothy 2:9 through 15.
+We’re going to be looking together in the next few weeks at verses 9-15.
+1 Timothy 2:9-15.
 I want to read that text so you’ll have it in your mind.
 I trust you'll reread it through the weeks we go in the teaching of it, but I do for this morning want to set in your mind so you listen carefully as I read beginning at verse 9.

 Now I want you to remember the context so that you understand the setting of this.
 The letter is written from the Apostle Paul to his protege, his son in the faith, his dear friend and co-laborer, Timothy.
 Paul has concluded his three missionary journeys.
 He has just been released from his first imprisonment in Rome.
 He is now a free man.
 The book of Acts is completed.
 And as he moves out of prison, he meets Timothy in the city of Ephesus.

-Well, Paul met Timothy there and I believe personally dealt with Hymenaeus and Alexander, as mentioned in chapter 1 verse 20.
+Well, Paul met Timothy there, and I believe personally dealt with Hymenaeus and Alexander, as mentioned in 1:20.
 Then Paul had to leave to go west for further ministry, but left Timothy there in Ephesus.
 And Timothy was to straighten out the rest of the issues in the church.
-Paul’s only been gone a few weeks and he writes this letter back to Timothy to strengthen his hand, to encourage him in the task and to make sharp his focus as to what he was to be about.
+Paul’s only been gone a few weeks, and he writes this letter back to Timothy to strengthen his hand, to encourage him in the task, and to make sharp his focus as to what he was to be about.

 Now many things were wrong in the church.
 We know that because of the character of this letter and the subjects which it addresses.
-But you’ll notice chapter 3 verses 14 and 15 sort of give us the overall intent of the letter.
-“These things write I to you hoping to come to you shortly, but in case I have to tarry long, I'm writing that you may know how you ought to behave yourself in the church of God which is...pardon me...in the house of God which is the church of the living God, the pillar and ground of the truth.”
+But you’ll notice 3:14-15 sort of give us the overall intent of the letter.
+“These things write I to you, hoping to come to you shortly: But in case I have to tarry, long, I'm writing that you may know how you ought to behave yourself in the house of God, which is the church of the living God, the pillar and ground of the truth.”
 In other words, I’m writing you so you know how the church ought to function.
 This is a letter to set the church in proper order.

 There is a reminder in chapter 5, if you’ll notice, in verse 2 that women are to maintain purity.
 Since there is a polemic nature to this epistle, that is to say it is written to deal with problems, it is written to attack issues, we can assume that the indication here about women having all purity might mark out that some did not.